-The Hiridjee Family Student Loan for 2020 is now available for three female members from our Khoja community to apply to help cover the costs of tuition fees.
-This loan is only available to those who are wanting to pursue higher education in an undergraduate course.
-Find how to apply here.
+The Hiridjee Family Student Loan is available for two female members of our Khoja community to pursue higher education.
+Find out more and how to apply here.

 The benefits of having a university education are manifold and range from financial to cultural.
 The Holy Prophet (SAW) has said “Seek Knowledge even if it as far as China.”
 A perfect example of this quote was done by one of our very own community sisters.
 Fatima Munir Walji has gone all the way to Korea to achieve her dream of learning 15 languages.
 This is her story!